Peeling metric spaces of strict negative type: Applicability to product metrics

 Next, we form a directed acyclic graph (DAG) on $V$ with arcs $(v,v')$ only for city pairs such that the Euclidean vector from (the planar longitude/latitude coordinates of) $v$ to $v'$ has a positive inner product with the Euclidean vector from New York (NY) to Los Angeles (LA).
 We then restrict this DAG to the vertices/cities with at least one incident arc.
 By construction, this DAG has a single source at NY and a single target at LA.
 We then consider the 500 geographically shortest paths from NY to LA in this DAG that have two intermediate stops. \footnote{ This example was inspired by the Cannonball Run Challenge \cite{needham1981cannonball,yates2003cannonball}. }

 This amounts to considering a subset of $X^4$, where $X$ is the set of embeddings of cities.
 Because the first and last entries are respectively fixed to NY and LA, it suffices to consider a projection to $X^2$.
-Figures \ref{fig:map_with_connections} and \ref{fig:embedding} show the peel of this subset endowed with the $L^2$ product metric in accordance with Theorem \ref{thm:product}, and Table \ref{tab:peeling} in \S \ref{sec:peelingTable} lists the eight most prominent path projections.
+Figures \ref{fig:map_with_connections} and \ref{fig:embedding} show the peel of this subset endowed with the $L^2$ product metric in accordance with Theorem \ref{thm:product}, and Table 1 in \S E of the supplement lists the eight most prominent path projections.

 In particular, the path from NY to Lincoln, Nebraska to Aurora, Colorado to LA explicitly involves traversing Dfa (hot-summer humid continental) and BSk (cold semi-arid) K\"oppen-Geiger climates in the Great Plains and approaching the Rocky Mountains, respectively. \footnote{The large discrepancy in geography and climate between Lincoln, Nebraska and the Rocky Mountains is a significant plot point in the film \cite{farrelly1994dumb}.}